Engin-Boot/pong-stage-muskan01/Stage0/Ball-move.md

   And - ball goes beyond the racket 1
   And - ball disappears after 2 sec

-  Then - ball appears from bottom goes towards left which activates player-action
+  Then - ball appears from bottom goes towards left with speed of 1m/sec
+         which activates player-action

 ### Scenario: racket 2 miss the ball